-- a) Creation of an Anti-Fraud Culture: - · Raising awareness of the e learning package - Adherence to the recommendations contained in the Fighting Fraud Locally Strategy. - Circulation of the Fraud-Watch Publication - Promotion of a Poster Campaign to raise awareness.
+- a) Creation of an Anti-Fraud Culture: - Raising awareness of the e learning package - Adherence to the recommendations contained in the Fighting Fraud Locally Strategy. - Circulation of the Fraud-Watch Publication - Promotion of a Poster Campaign to raise awareness. - b) Deterrence - Publicise both local and national cases of proven fraud within the Authority - c) Prevention - Specific detailed testing in vulnerable areas - Regular monitoring of imprest accounts to prevent misuse - · Regular monitoring of procurement card expenditure - d) Detection - Participation in the Cabinet Offices's national fraud initiative data matching exercise. - e) Investigation - Hotline monitoring and intelligence gathering - Investigations of all areas of concern identified through routine audit, reported to management or via whistle blowing communication channels.

-b) Deterrence

-Publicise both local and national cases of proven fraud within the Authority c) Prevention d) Detection e) Investigation

-- Specific detailed testing in vulnerable areas - Regular monitoring of imprest accounts to prevent misuse - Regular monitoring of procurement card expenditure

-Participation in the Audit Commission's national fraud initiative data matching exercise.

-- Hotline monitoring and intelligence gathering - Investigations of all areas of concern identified through routine audit, reported to management or via whistle blowing communication channels.

-4. Stakeholder Roles and Audit Independence
+5. Stakeholder Roles and Audit Independence

 The Audit & Standards Committee will fulfil the role of the Board for the County Council.
-For this purpose the Board is defined in the PSIAS/LGAN as 'the highest level of governing body charged with the responsibility to direct and/or oversee the activities and management of the organisation.
+For this purpose the Board is defined in the PSIAS/LGAN as 'the highest level of governing body charged with the responsibility to direct and/or oversee the activities and hold senior management of the organisation accountable.
 Typically, this includes independent Directors.
 Board may refer to an audit committee to which the governing body has delegated certain functions'.